 - Careem & Uber — sometimes great, sometimes not

-- Pre-booked transfers — when they're worth the premium
+- Pre-booked transfers — the named services worth comparing

-- Buses — for the adventurous on a budget
+- Buses — for the very patient and very budget

 - Hotel shuttles & car rental